7 Ways to Optimize Image Files for SEO

 Use the “Site Speed” tool in Google Analytics to your advantage.
 By monitoring page load times, you can compare how each page is performing in comparison to the site average.
+(A general rule of thumb for page load time is between under 3 seconds.)
 This may help you uncover that you’re using too many or too large images.
-A general rule of thumb for page load time is between 3 and 5 seconds.

 Remember, it’s all about the user experience and search engines recognize this important element in their ranking algorithm as well.
 If necessary, you can reduce the number of files that need to load on the page by combining images and code files, as well as removing any unnecessary images.

-5. Reduce the files sizes of your images
+5. Reduce the file sizes of your images.

 Here’s are a few simple ways to reduce the files sizes of your images:

 - Crop your images to the correct size of your page width.
-So if your page is 970 px wide, resize the image to that width.
+(If your page is 970 px wide, resize the image to that width.)